wanghaisheng/responsive-landing-page-starter/content/blog/en/implement-a-video-api-application-with-react-hooks.md

 outdated: false
 replacement_url: ""
 ---
 If you have been a ReactJS developer for a couple of years, you probably had to refactor your code to use React Hooks.
-React Hooks has been introduced since the 16.8 version (February 2019, [documentation](https://reactjs.org/docs/hooks-intro.html)) and let you use state and other React features without writing a class.
+React Hooks has been introduced since the 16.8 version (February 2019, [documentation](https://reactjs.org/docs/hooks-intro.html)) and lets you use state and other React features without writing a class.

 This blog post will explain how to integrate Vonage Video API JS into your React application using Hooks.